 - Remove any scum that has built up on surface using either a ladle or a fat separator.
 Simmer for 30 minutes.

 - Repeat above step 2 more times.
-Prepare condiments, ready for meal.
+In this time, prepare the condiments ready for meal later.

 - Take the stock pot off heat and perform a final scum removal.
-Remove and shred the chicken.
+Remove the chicken from the broth, and shred it with a couple of forks.
 Set aside.

-- Remove any remaining solids from the stock pot and discard.
+- Remove and discard any remaining solids from the stock pot.

 Assembling the Dish

 - Pour 3 litres of the soup into a large, clean saucepan.
-Add the noodles.
+Add the noodles, bring the stock to the boil and simmer for 3-5 until noodles are ready.

 - Whilst the soup is simmering, stir fry chopped shallots in groundnut oil.
 Sprinkle sugar onto shallots, add in fish sauce (if desired), sesame oil and light soy sauce.

 - Add condiments as desired.